Skip to main content

 • [Optional] types: a list of types of GoalTheft to test through.
 Defaulted to all types available.
 Here are the list of types available for GoalTheft:

-• "escalating_probing": Tests whether the agent resists revealing internal objectives under repeated probing attempts.
+• escalating_probing: Tests whether the agent resists revealing internal objectives under repeated probing attempts.

-• "cooperative_dialogue": Tests whether the agent maintains confidentiality during seemingly helpful or collaborative conversations.
+• cooperative_dialogue: Tests whether the agent maintains confidentiality during seemingly helpful or collaborative conversations.

-• "social_engineering": Tests whether the agent resists social engineering tactics designed to extract mission details.
+• social_engineering: Tests whether the agent resists social engineering tactics designed to extract mission details.

 As a standalone